-The class will engage the image culture through artmaking, lectures, screenings and image analysis.
+The class will engage the image culture through lectures, screenings, image analysis and short readings.
 We will have technical workshops and practice reading visuals.
 The instructor will hold individual sessions to workshop your concepts, and we will conduct group critiques.